Talk to them about what a standard drink is and why there are recommended limits.

-Mixing alcohol and drugs, including prescription medication, can have unpredictable or dangerous effects.
+Mixing alcohol and drugs, including prescription medicine, can have unpredictable or dangerous effects.

 Mixing prescription drugs with other drugs or alcohol can stop them from working.

-Spiking drinks is rare, but these are some things people can do to reduce the risk.
+Spiking drinks is rare, but these are some things your child can do to reduce the risk.